Tseretel1/TBC_Project/README.md

    about each part of codes functionality, so it's easyer for other developers to understand projects functionality!.

+7. In my project, every button that navigates to another page is working properly, just becouse of websites Pefection.

 ## How To Run Project